-CVTC is an all volunteer non-profit organization dedicated to improving the trails in the Cuyahoga Valley National Park.
-In addition to regular work sessions CVTC participates in special projects including Riverday, National Public Lands Day, and National Trails Day.
+The Cuyahoga Valley Trails Council (CVTC) is an all volunteer non-profit organization dedicated to improving the trails in the Cuyahoga Valley National Park (CVNP).
+In addition to regular work sessions CVTC participates in special projects including Riverday, National Public Lands Day, National Trails Day, and Make A Difference Day.

 Trail Work Sessions